 So I’m mending today a broken bread.
-Then it’ll be a fairly good surface for the thesis to bond.
+Then it’ll be a reasonably good surface for the thesis to bond.
 So hopefully, it’ll give you a good demonstration of what this glue is capable of.
-Why using a glue two-component epoxy?
+Why use a glue two-component epoxy?
 Even though there are glues like super glue available that are designed to fix ceramic.
 I feel that two-component epoxy resin glues like this are still the most comprehensive way to fix ceramics.

 Clean the broken areas with sandpaper

 I’m just going to very lightly brush the areas that I need to glue with some sandpaper.
 To slightly rough up the edges and clean off any residual dirt.
 Now you have to dispense equal amounts from both tubes.
 So the way I do this is to squeeze lines of adhesive.
 Because that way you can more or less, get the lines working the same length and the same way.

 Mix the two-part adhesive

 Now using the spatula that comes with it, I’m going to mix it, which you need to do for about 30 seconds or at any rate until you’re satisfied that you’ve thoroughly mixed the two parts of the adhesive.